Serving all people by providing personalized health and wellness through exemplary care, education and research.

 You'll change into a hospital gown and lie on an X-ray table.
 An IV or intravenous line is put into a vein in your arm or hand.
 This is to give you fluids and medicines.
 You may be given medicine to help you relax.
 Medicine will be put on the skin at the insertion site to numb it.

-A very small cut (incision) is made over the insertion site.
-Then a needle with a thin guide wire is put through the skin into the vein.
-A thin, flexible tube (catheter) is put over the guide wire into the blood vessel.
+A very small cut or incision is made over the insertion site.
+Then a needle with a thin guide wire is put through your skin into the vein.
+A thin, flexible tube called a catheter is put over the guide wire into the blood vessel.

-Contrast medium is injected into the blood vessel.
+X-ray dye is injected into your blood vessel.
 This helps the veins show up clearly on X-ray images.
 The radiologist uses these images as a guide.
 He or she moves the catheter to the narrowed or blocked part of the vein.

-When the catheter reaches the narrowed or blocked area, the radiologist inflates a special balloon attached to the catheter (angioplasty).
+When the catheter reaches the narrowed or blocked area, the radiologist inflates a special balloon that is attached to the catheter (angioplasty).
 This widens the passage through the vein.

 A stent may be put in place to hold the vein open.
 To do this, a catheter with a stent attached is threaded over the guide wire.
 The stent is opened when it reaches the narrowed area.
 The stent stays in the vein.
 The catheters and balloons are taken out.